 Research shows that plant-based diets are cost-effective, low risk intervention that may lower blood pressure, HbA1C, and cholesterol levels as well as increase Weight loss and reverse many chronic diseases (diabetes II, high blood pressure, heart disease, certain cancers and autoimmune diseases) as well as reduce the number of medications needed to treat chronic diseases and lower heart disease mortality rates.

 It's the food!
-Change the food.
+Change your food.
 Change your health destiny.
+It's that simple.

 1:00 pm - 3:00 pm Caloric Density - Lecture and Cooking Demo.
 Are all calories created equal?
 Just what is a calorie?
 On a day-to-day basis, people generally eat the same amount of food by weight.
 Learn how you can consume a larger portion of low calorie density foods and lose weight!